SD Comic Con Tales

 In 2010, people overflowed into venues at the newly built San Diego Hard Rock Hotel, the Marriott, Grand Hyatt and other nearby hotels, and it seemed to work pretty well.
 Speaking as a crew that videotaped Mark Wahlberg and Will Ferrell in (who were both there to promote their movie, “The Other Guys,” it certainly was nice to have the celebrities all to ourselves (the video journalists), in a cordoned-off area “far from the maddening crowd.”

-In the photo above, Mark Schulze and Patty Mooney are capturing footage of the wildly popular panels for one of their studio clients.
-The guy standing on the riser behind Patty and Mark is videotaping for the large projection screens known as I-MAG, which I believe means “Image Magnification.”
+In the photo above, Mark Schulze and I are capturing footage of the wildly popular panels for one of our studio clients.
+The guy standing on the riser behind us is videotaping for the large projection screens known as I-MAG, which I believe means “Image Magnification.”
 He is using a long lens video camera which can zoom to Extreme Close Ups of the talent on the panel.
 If anyone sets their coffee down on the riser or bumps into it, that jiggle will be seen by every eye in the auditorium, because the camera mounted on its tripod is highly sensitive to any “assaults” on the riser.

 Actors Keanu Reeves and Jennifer Connelly appeared on the Panel for the theatrical release, “The Day The Earth Stood Still.”
 The moderator who introduced Jennifer called her “Jennifer Garner” which stimulated a collective gasp from the audience, and Keanu came to her rescue by correcting the moderator, “No, that’s Jennifer CONNELLY.
 C-o-n-n-e-l-l-y.”
 Classic.
 Would not wanted to have been the errant moderator at that point; almost worse than having your fly open.